The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Conclusion

 Two distinct regimes emerge as a function of Al concentration.
 In the low-concentration regime, below the Al solubility limit ($\sim2\times10^{20}$\,cm$^{-3}$ at $2000$\,K\,\cite{Linnarsson2001}), annealing leaves predominantly isolated point defects, small complexes, and compact (Al-Si-C) clusters, with only minor dependence on implantation temperature.
 This aligns well with experimental findings \cite{kimoto2014} according to which, at concentrations below Al saturation, implantation at temperatures close to room temperature is sufficient to achieve good dopant activation.
 In the high-concentration regime above saturation, defect clustering dominates the microstructural evolution.
 Large interstitial agglomerates form and can evolve into extended planar defects, including stacking faults and dislocation loops, depending on implantation temperature.
 Cluster size increases strongly with implantation dose and is significantly larger for elevated implantation temperatures in agreement with \cite{WANG2023,ZANG2025}.
 At high doses, implantation at $900$\,K enhances Frenkel-pair separation and interstitial mobility, promoting cluster nucleation and ripening that ultimately stabilizes extended planar defects.
 In contrast, implantation at $500$\,K kinetically preserves a partially disordered state.
 During subsequent annealing, solid-phase epitaxial regrowth couples vacancy annihilation to substitutional Al incorporation, thereby enhancing chemical activation and suppressing segregation into large clusters.
 These findings support common practice in shallow implantation experiments \cite{kyungwon2015}: amorphizing the wafer prior to implantation to prevent the formation of extended defects and achieve better activation through recrystallization.

 The stable defect populations identified after annealing are consistent with experimental observations \cite{Kumar2024} and DFT predictions \cite{gali2007,hornos2008}.
 Residual defects include V$_\mathrm{C}$, C$_\mathrm{Si}$, and small stable Al-C complexes, as well as, at high Al supersaturation, large (Al-Si-C) clusters and basal-plane faulted interstitial loops observed in experiments \cite{Persson2003, Nipoti2018-2,Wong2005}.
-At high doses and elevated implantation temperatures, basal-plane faulted interstitial loops form spontaneously and in higher concentration with increasing temperature, in agreement with experiments\,\cite{Persson2003,WANG2023,ZANG2025}.
+Where the interstitial loops form spontaneously and in higher concentration with increasing implantation temperature, in agreement with experiments\,\cite{Persson2003,WANG2023,ZANG2025}.
 These Frank loops are sessile and generate local strain fields, acting as permanent defect sinks that degrade carrier transport, mobility, and lifetime.
 Their high thermal stability makes them difficult to remove completely by subsequent annealing, underscoring the importance of controlling implantation conditions to avoid extended defect formation.

-Among the smaller defects, Al-C complexes are particularly abundant and thermally stable\,\cite{hornos2008}, and several configurations introduce compensating levels in p-type semiconductors.
-Carbon antisites and acceptor Al serve as efficient trapping centers that promote Al-C complex formation during annealing.
-The neutral Al$_{Si}$C$_I$ complex, as well as the metastable (Al-C)$_\mathrm{Si}$ split interstitial known in silicon as a T-center-like quantum defect, shows particular stability.
-Complexes formed by two substitutional Al atoms with a single carbon or silicon interstitial are also thermally stable 3-mer complexes.
-Moreover, a new diffusion path for neutral Al$_I$ via the (Al-Si) split interstitial and an Al activation mechanism involving the carbon antisite were identified through MD simulations.